 A very tasty and unique red blend in the world's heaviest bottle, we review the latest vintage of the Tinazzi No 3 Vinum Italicum Opera Rosso available at Costco.

 40% Corvina Veronese from Verona, 30% Primitivo di Manduria from Puglia and 30% Nero d'Avola from Sicily, Italy.
-The wine is aged in 20 hectolitre French oak barrels for 24 to 36 months and has 3.5 g/L of residual sugar.
+The wine is aged in 20 hectolitre French oak barrels for 24 to 36 months and has around 3.5 g/L of residual sugar.

 Wine characterized by three distinguishing qualities: full bodied, elegant, intense.
 Perfect to accompany meat dishes or tasty cheeses.